 The question of whether corporal punishment in the home should be allowed as a disciplinary measure is an extremely fraught one.
 It crosses cultural and religious fault lines, and hinges on the appropriate separation between public and private spheres of society.
 As of 2021, 62 countries around the world have banned spanking and other forms of physical punishment as a disciplinary measure that is allowed to parents, mostly in Europe and Latin America.

-Italy, as few other advanced countries, has yet to outlaw such a practice.
+Italy, unlike most advanced countries, has yet to outlaw such a practice.
 Should it join its neighbours in banning it, or should it retain its status as an outlier among the ‘enlightened’ nations of the world?